cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## ContentSettings

-- **Cofoundry:Content:AlwaysShowUnpublishedData** A developer setting which can be used to view unpublished versions of content without being logged into the administrator site.
+- **Cofoundry:Content:AlwaysShowUnpublishedData** A developer setting which can be used to view unpublished versions of content without being signed into the administrator site.

 ## DatabaseSettings